147.9 kb - PDF

-We listen without judgement, so you can talk to us about anything that’s troubling you.
+We listen without judgement, so you can talk to us about anything that's worrying you.
 And if you need any practical support or information about other services, such as debt advice or bereavement support, our volunteers can point you in the direction of other useful sources of support.

 Why does the service exist?

 Support for health and social care workers in England

-Now, more than ever, it’s important that we all look after ourselves and each other, which is why we’ve worked in partnership with the NHS in England to launch this confidential wellbeing support line for NHS, social care workers, and volunteers.
+Now, more than ever, it’s important that we all look after ourselves and each other, which is why we worked in partnership with the NHS in England to launch this confidential wellbeing support line for anyone working or volunteering in health and social care.

 How does it work?

 The confidential support line is open 7am to 11pm, 7 days a week, and is run by dedicated and trained Samaritan volunteers.
 You can call us for free on the numbers below.